No Products in the Cart

 Always remember to keep the tie rod jam nuts tight when riding.

-Test: Test the new e-board settings by riding the board and making some turns.
+Test the new e-board settings by riding the board and making a few turns.
 Adjust the tie rods more if needed until you find your ideal turning radius.

 Tip: Select the terrain's lowest possible angle setting option based on the tightest turn expected to maximize stability at low and high speeds.